macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db2.rst.txt

 One more example
 ----------------

-The example explained here (flask_db_read) provides two very different queries on the sockmarket database &mdash; which is a SQLite database.
+The example explained here (flask_db_read) provides two very different queries on the sockmarket database — which is a SQLite database.

 A *separate* example (see `a live version <https://weimergeeks.com/flask_db_select>`_) provides two *other* very different queries.
 The code for that example (flask_db_select) is `here <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/flask/databases/flask_db_select>`_.
 The sockmarket database used in that example is a MySQL database.